raspiblitz/raspiblitz/FAQ.md

 So your workflow can go like this: You write code on your local computer.
 Commit to your local repo, push it to your forked repo and use the sync-script above to get the code to your RaspiBlitz.

+### How to add an app to the RaspiBlitz?

+To add your app you can fork the raspiblitz repo, follow the `/home.admin/config.scripts/bonus.template.sh` script [see code](https://github.com/rootzoll/raspiblitz/blob/dev/home.admin/config.scripts/bonus.template.sh), copy/adapt it, test it on your RaspiBlitz and make a PR back to the main repo.

 ### How contribute a feature/change from my forked branch back to the RaspiBlitz repo?

 In the same way as described above, you can build a new feature or test a change.
 Once you have something ready that you want to contribute back, you make sure it's pushed to your forked GitHub repo, and then start a pull request from your forked repo to the RaspiBlitz repo.